okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-4-deploy-changes-to-production/index.md

 # Managing multiple Okta environments tutorial 4: Deploy changes to production

-In tutorials 2 and 3, you've made changes in a preview environment that is not available to most end-users.
+In tutorials 2 and 3, you've made changes in a preview environment that isn't available to most end-users.
 This makes it easy for developers, testers, and early adopters to test their changes without impacting production.

 Now you'll use Terraform to deploy your changes to another Okta org.
 This example of moving objects between two Okta orgs will simulate moving objects between non-production and production environments.
 This example can be used to integrate into critical software development practices like change management and continuous integration and continuous deployment.